Master of Architecture (MArch)

 The pedagogical goal of the MArch program is to integrate theory/practice and thinking/making through all design projects.
 A slightly expanded version of the March 1 and MArch 2 plan of study follows:

-The structure of the five-term MArch program begins with a mandatory graduate studio (ARCH 5505, ARCH 5515, or ARCH 5525) where students choose one of three options:
+The structure of the five-term MArch program begins with a mandatory Graduate Studio (ARCH 5505, ARCH 5515, or ARCH 5525) where students choose one of three options for the Fall semester:

-The second and third terms of the graduate program (Winter/Summer) are spent immersed in various design disciplines and practices, with Co-operative 3 and 4 (ARCH 5506 & 5606).
+The Winter and Spring/Summer semesters of the graduate program are spent immersed in various design disciplines and practices, with Graduate Co-op 1 and 2 (ARCH 5506 & 5606).
 During this time, students receive academic credit for their placements.
 As in the undergraduate co-op terms, both the employer and the student write an independent evaluation “report” outlining their experience.
 The invaluable lessons learned in practice then become folded into each student’s professional education through in-class presentations.

-Although the second year of the graduate program technically begins with ARCH 5506 during the Summer term, the second Fall term of the graduate program (MArch 2) begins with Thesis Studio 1 (ARCH 5555), where each student proposes her/his own independent (but supervised) final year of study.
-As in many programs, the Thesis Studio spans both Fall and Winter terms.
-While the fall Thesis Studio 1 course is spent in developing research methods, writing a proposal that defines a thesis topic.
-The second term’s Thesis Studio 2 focuses on the design of an architectural project.
-This project may be drawn from working with a real community partner.
-In the fall term, the Thesis Studio 1 course is supported by a Faculty Research Seminar (ARCH 5316) and an Architectural Theory Seminar (ARCH 5006) that both act as vehicles to further provide a theoretical context for each student’s design proposal in the fall term.
-These mandatory courses are strategically placed to allow each student to explore design within the context of design-build and hands-on learning once again through the Fabrication 2 course.
+Although the second year of the graduate program technically begins with Co-op (ARCH 5606) during the Summer term, the second Fall term of the graduate program (MArch 2) begins with Design Research Studio 1 (ARCH 5555), where each student proposes her/his own independent (but supervised) final year of study.
+As in many programs, the Thesis work spans both Fall and Winter terms.
+While the fall Design Research Studio 1 course is spent in developing research methods, writing a proposal that defines a thesis topic.
+The second term’s Design Research Studio 2 focuses on the design of an architectural project.

 Questions regarding the MArch program, admissions, portfolio submissions, etc., may be addressed to our Graduate Coordinator.